- Fact Sheet

 - any costs involved in having your road vehicle meet State or Territory registration and insurance requirements.

-Delivery of your road vehicle into home consumption will only be authorised where Customs and Border Protection and DAFF Biosecurity clearance requirements are met.
+Delivery of your road vehicle into home consumption will only be authorised where ACBPS and DAFF Biosecurity clearance requirements are met.

 It is important that you do not initiate importation of your road vehicle until after a VIA is issued to you.
 Without a valid VIA you should NOT make arrangements to transport your road vehicle to Australia.

-If your road vehicle is shipped to Australia before you have received a VIA, and/or your road vehicle arrives before your application is processed, you may incur significant storage costs and other charges (not Customs and Border Protection charges) until Customs and Border Protection clears your road vehicle.
+If your road vehicle is shipped to Australia before you have received a VIA, and/or your road vehicle arrives before your application is processed, you may incur significant storage costs and other charges (not ACBPS charges) until ACBPS clears your road vehicle.

 - exported at the owner's expense; or